Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Bounds on Krylov Complexity Growth in Chord Space

 So far, we derived extensions of the original bound \cite{Hornedal:2022pkc} for two-sided Hamiltonians considering our definition of the two-sided HH state for taking expectation values.
 However, we can see that the classical Krylov generating function \cite{Aguilar-Gutierrez:2025pqp} which is obtained from the replacement of operator expectation values for classical variables, i.e.~$\expval{\hat{\mathcal{C}}^k}=\expval{\hat{\mathcal{C}}}^k$ (see more details in \cite{Aguilar-Gutierrez:2025pqp}), would violate the Robertson bound.
 One can easily confirm this noticing that the left-hand side of (\ref{eq:new Robertson}) is non-vanishing generically (using for instance (\ref{eq:womrhole semiclassical answer many}) for $\partial_{t}\mathcal{C}^{(\eta)}(t)$).
 One needs at least first order quantum corrections to confirm the validity of the bound.
 This is the point we address next.

-\paragraph{Zero particle analysis}In order to explicitly confirm the new bound problem (\ref{eq:new Robertson}), we will focus our discussion on Krylov state complexity for the HH state in the $\mathcal{H}_{0}$.
+\paragraph{Zero-Particle Space Analysis}In order to explicitly confirm the new bound problem (\ref{eq:new Robertson}), we will focus our discussion on Krylov state complexity for the HH state in the $\mathcal{H}_{0}$.
 This means, $\Delta=0$ and $\eta=+1$ in the previous expressions.
 In particular, the HH state can be represented as in \eqref{eq:HH state}.
-Given that we consider a single-sided Hamiltonian system, the speed limit now becomes (dropping the $\eta$ index from now on until App.~\ref{app:mutual complexity})
+Given that we consider a single-sided Hamiltonian system, the speed limit now becomes (dropping the $\eta$ index from now on),